sickrov/sickrov.github.io/README.md

 - Avoid Anonymous access.
 - NodeRestriction; No access from specific nodes to the API.
     - <https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#noderestriction>
-    - Basicaly prevents kubelets from adding/removing/updating labels with a node-restriction.kubernetes.io/ prefix.
+    - Basically prevents kubelets from adding/removing/updating labels with a node-restriction.kubernetes.io/ prefix.
 This label prefix is reserved for administrators to label their Node objects for workload isolation purposes, and kubelets will not be allowed to modify labels with that prefix.
     - And also, allows kubelets to add/remove/update these labels and label prefixes.
 - Ensure with labels the secure workload isolation.
 - Avoid specific pods from API access.